 All bathrooms and water fountains are wheelchair accessible.

-There is accessible parking in the Palmer Visitor Parking Structure—just north of the Biological Sciences Building.
+There is accessible parking in the Palmer Visitor Parking Structure.
+Click here for details.

 Visitors can be dropped off in front of the U-M School of Dentistry Building at 1011 North University Ave., Ann Arbor, 48109.

 The museum offers many touchable experiences that are marked by green “Please Touch” signs.
 You can call ahead to schedule a docent tour.

 Here’s a testimonial from one family: “Not only was the place entirely wheelchair accessible but there were so so so many *please touch* displays that he could feel that he had a blast and really didn't feel like he was missing out without his sight.”